EPCCed/eidf-docs/docs/services/gpuservice/policies.md

 !!! important
     The preference would be, that you lower this number unless you are confident you need the workload to run for the maximum duration.
 If you do not have a good exit condition or internal code errors will not terminate the workload, a workload could end up running for the entire maximum time, blocking resources and incurring unneeded costs.

-To apply a shorter maximum execution time, to ensure you do not consume more resources than was intended, you can apply the label on your workload:
+Applying a shorter maximum execution time can ensure you do not consume more resources than was intended, to do this you can apply the label 'kueue.x-k8s.io/max-exec-time-seconds' to your workload:

 ```yaml
    labels: